GSA-TTS/10x-website/reports/fy22-impact-report/02-in-review.md

 The federal government responded to the COVID-19 pandemic by expanding the eligibility criteria for many existing social safety net programs and created new ways for struggling Americans to get help when they needed it most.

 Unfortunately, swindlers, grifters, fraudsters, criminals, troublemakers, and scammers took opportunities to benefit from the expanded government assistance.
 Fraud and identity theft increased exponentially.
-Identity theft and benefit claims fraud resulted in millions of people suffering financial hardship and the stress of cleaning up their stolen identities—all during a global pandemic.
+Identity theft and benefit claims fraud resulted in millions of people suffering financial hardship and the stress of cleaning up their stolen identities — all during a global pandemic.

 10x is looking into developing an Identity Alert Service that will allow members of the public to voluntarily sign up to receive notifications when their personal information is used to apply for government services and benefits.
 This service will build trust and strengthen social safety net programs across the government.
 It can also help prevent fraud, and could scale to use cases beyond submitting applications for benefits.